EvangelosStefanos/avl-tree-linked/README.md

   [output.txt](ouput.txt) Each line contains an integer, the number of integers linked to that integer and the linked integers themselves.

 ## Usage
   Executables will be provided with each release.
-To use from an executable, open a terminal at the project root folder and enter `.\bin/Release/AvlTree_Final.exe` to run the program.
+To use from an executable, open a terminal in the directory it is located and enter `.\AvlTree_Final.exe` to run the program.
+The executable requires the input files `commands.txt` and `input.txt` to be in the same directory or it will not work.
 Otherwise, you will have to compile the code and then run it on your own.